jvohryzek/BrainEigenmodes_EDRLR/README.md

 Code related to the preprint titled "[Beyond cortical geometry: brain dynamics shaped by long-range connections](https://www.biorxiv.org/content/10.1101/2024.04.09.588757v1.abstract)"

-The Harmonic Decomposition of Spacetime (HADES) framework that characterises how different harmonic modes defined in space are expressed over time.
-Here applied to the DMT dataset

 ## Folder descriptions

-1. `data/`: folder containing data for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
+1. `Connectome_Derivation/`: folder containing data and codes to derive the various anatomical priors
-2. `utils/`: folder containing matlab functions for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
+2. `data/`: folder containing various outputs for the different steps of the pipleine - decomposition, projections, dataset analysis and plotting
-3. `results/`: folder containing various outputs for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting
+3. `results/`: folder containing various outputs to reproduce the Figure 2 and 3 of the manuscript
-4. `figures/`: folder containing figures for the different steps of the HADES pipleine - decomposition, projections, dataset analysis and plotting

 ## File descriptions